 You certainly can and, while we cannot guarantee you will be assigned in your preferred area, we do our best to do so.

-It is important to remember that rooms are assigned on a first come, first served basis that is determined by the date we receive your completed application and initial payment.
+It is important to remember that rooms are assigned on a first come, first served basis that is determined by the date we receive your completed application and nonrefundable application fee.
 As part of the application process, you will be asked to rank your housing preferences.

 Returning residents returning their completed application by the March deadline and qualify for the lottery will have the opportunity to select their own rooms for the next academic year in our online room selection process.